toddllm/klaviyo-reporting-poc/START_HERE.md

-# Coding Agent Prompt for Klaviyo Reporting POC
+# Start Here - Klaviyo Reporting POC

+This document provides instructions for agents working on the Klaviyo Reporting POC project.
+When instructed to "read start here md and proceed accordingly", follow the instructions below based on your role.

 ## For Coding Agents